Carlos Prío Socarrás: Personal life and death

 Prio first married Inés Georgina (Gina) Karell Pedrosa and they had one daughter, Rocío Guadalupe Prío-Karell.
 He married María Dolores "Mary" Tarrero-Serrano (1924–2010) on June 17, 1945, in the Chapel of the Presidential Palace, and they had two daughters, María Antonetta Prío-Tarrero (married to César Odio, former City Manager of the City of Miami) and María Elena Prío-Tarrero (divorced from Alfredo Duran, former chairman of the Florida Democratic Party).
 He also had two recognized children with his former mistress, Celia Rosa Touzet Masfera: Carlos Prio-Touzet, an architect, and Rodolfo (Rudy) Prío-Touzet.

 Prío died by suicide by gunshot to the chest on April 5, 1977, in Miami Beach, Florida, at age 73.
+He was found in his garage and rushed to Mount Sinai Hospital where he later died on the operating table.
 He was scheduled to be interviewed by Gaeton Fonzi of the House Select Committee on Assassinations a week from when he committed suicide.
 He and his wife Mary are buried at Woodlawn Park Cemetery and Mausoleum (now Caballero Rivero Woodlawn North Park Cemetery and Mausoleum) in Miami, Florida.